Electric Rate Basics

 The following examples illustrate how electrical demand charges can increase.
 If these circumstances occur during peak or near-peak conditions, they can cause a “spike,” or sharp increase, in the electric demand.
 Peak conditions occur when all or most of the facility lighting is on and there is a peak heating or cooling condition, such as morning warm-up (if the heating is electric) or afternoon cooling.

 - Turning on football field lighting if it is on the same meter as adjacent facilities if during facility peak-load conditions

 - Extensive use of portable electric heaters

 - Providing 100 percent outside air for ventilation during cold weather

 - A large electric domestic hot water tank that operates most or all heating coils

 - Starting all kitchen electric ovens simultaneously

 Power factor is a measure of the apparent power compared to the real power.
 This can be a difficult concept to understand.
-The important thing is that utilities will charge extra if a facility has a power factor problem (for example, below 90 percent).
+The important thing is that utilities will charge extra if a facility has a power factor problem.
 It may show up on the bill as “KVAr HOURS” (reactive power) or “PFA” (Power Factor Adjustment).

 Facilities with a large number of motors, light fixtures with magnetic ballasts, and other equipment that has capacitors can have significant power factor charges.
 Some plug-in items, such as computers, can also have a negative impact on the power factor.
-If power factor is a big problem, you can install components on the facility's electrical distribution system to help correct the problem.
+You can install components on the facility's electrical distribution system to help correct the problem.
 These devices can be expensive, but they may be cost-effective if power factor charges are a significant part of the bill.
 Contact your utility representative to discuss options for correcting power factor problems.

 For a more complete explanation, see Reducing Power Factor Cost.